 Trademark Registration in .

+Learn everything you need to know about the New Zealand trademark registration process.
 New Zealand is considered to be a booming economy, with a diverse range of businesses competing in a tough marketplace and major export being the dairy industry.
 Competition in today’s market is becoming cut-throat which makes it tough to survive and distinguish yourself.
 One of the ways in which businesses can showcase their distinctiveness and authenticity is through a trademark.
 With the help of a trademark, a business can protect itself legally from infringements and counterfeiting, while uplifting its brand image.

 Trademark registration services in New Zealand

 New Zealand follows a first-to-use system which means that a brand that is commercially used first will have superior rights over the trademark than the one who files later, thus receive the trademark registration.
 To register a trademark in New Zealand, the applicant can file an application online with the Intellectual Property Office of New Zealand (IPONZ).
 You can register a multiple class trademark application in New Zealand.

 To register your trademark in New Zealand, all the documents submitted must be in English or Maori.
 However, if the documents are submitted in Maori, an English translation may be requested.
 If the application is neither in English nor in Maori, a verified English translation must be provided at the time of filing.

 Types of trademarks in New Zealand

 There are different types of trademarks that can be registered in New Zealand.
 This mostly includes slogans, shapes, names, phrases words, images, 3D shapes, holograms, smells, colours, or a combination of these.
 The most important factor to look for when registering a trademark is to see if it is distinguishable and distinctive.

 Similarly, some trademarks cannot be registered, including state symbols, flags, public figures, trademarks that are deceptive, trademarks that go against the public interest, trademarks going against moral grounds, descriptive trademarks.